laserkelvin/PySpecTools/README.md

 ## Planned features

 1. Integration of deep learning tools for molecule identifiction and spectral assignment
 2. Probability-based assignment routines - rather than single assignments.
+First thing to implement would be a greedy algorithm.
 3. Revamp of codebase - needs a substantial re-organization that will likely result in backwards compatibility breaking.
-4. Additional Cython routines - many functions within `PySpecTools` are fast enough, but we can always go faster 😀
-5. Better abstraction in the `spectra.assignment` modules - need to move a lot of the complicated routines into subclasses (especially for transitions and line lists), although there is a case to be made for a simpler user interface (only have to deal with `LineList`, instead of three subclasses of `LineList`)
+4. Better abstraction in the `spectra.assignment` modules - need to move a lot of the complicated routines into subclasses (especially for transitions and line lists), although there is a case to be made for a simpler user interface (only have to deal with `LineList`, instead of three subclasses of `LineList`)
+5. Improve test coverage.
+6. Add RTD support instead of building docs by hand.

 ## Contributing